mvousden/me/readme.md

 Keyboard shortcuts, in emacs-ese
 ===

+ - C-q: quit the editor without confirmation
+ - C-s: save to file
+ - C-M-s: state dump to fixed path
  - C-b/C-f: move cursor one char left/right
  - C-p/C-n: move cursor one line up/down
- - C-q: quit the editor without confirmation
+ - C-v/M-v: page up/down
+ - C-l: scroll window so that the current line is in the centre, if possible
  - C-a: move cursor to start of line
  - C-e: move cursor to end of line
+ - M-</M->: move cursor to start/end of document
+ - M-f/M-b: move cursor to end/start of next/previous word
  - C-m: return synonym
  - C-d: delete one character ahead
- - C-s: save to file
- - C-M-s: state dump to fixed path
- - M-</M->: move cursor to start/end of document
- - M-f/M-b: move cursor to end/start of next/previous word
  - M-\: delete all space (ASCII 0x20) from this cursor until the next character

 Not bugs